 An investor who acquires 30% or more of the voting shares of a company that is listed on an organised market is required to issue a mandatory offer to all other shareholders.
 The bidder may apply to BaFin to be exempted from the obligation.
 However, such exemptions are only granted in extraordinary cases.

 Consideration is determined by market dynamics in the private M&A field.
 In a competitive landscape, locked box deals with a pre-determined fixed purchase price have become common.
 Earn-out constructs have also become somewhat more common due to valuation difficulties in the context of the COVID-19 pandemic, but are difficult to structure; they may prove a more common feature in 2022 as well, given the fundamental uncertainties created by Russia’s aggression in the Ukraine and the political and market disruption caused by it.

 In contrast, consideration in public transactions seeking control (or in mandatory offers) is heavily regulated.

 In principle, both cash and shares (or a mix of both) can be used as consideration.
-If the bidder uses shares, these must be liquid and listed on an organised market however and the owners of voting shares in the target must be offered voting shares as consideration.
+If the bidder uses shares, these must be liquid and listed on an organised market, and the owners of voting shares in the target must be offered voting shares as consideration.
 Moreover, if the bidder acquires 5% or more of the target shares for a cash consideration during the six months before the announcement of the takeover offer, a cash consideration must be offered to all shareholders of the target; a consideration in shares can be offered as an alternative.
-If in fact shares are publicly offered, then equivalent disclosure and prospectus requirements apply as to other public share offerings, and the German Securities Prospectus Act (Wertpapierprospektgesetz) needs to be followed.
+When shares are publicly offered, equivalent disclosure and prospectus requirements apply, as in other public share offerings, and the German Securities Prospectus Act (Wertpapierprospektgesetz) must be adhered to.

 The bidder is obliged to offer consideration of an “adequate” value.
 Such consideration is required be at least equal to both: